John Tirel

 John Tirel, or Tyrell (died 1395) was a prominent judge and statesman in fourteenth-century Ireland who held office as Serjeant-at-law and Chief Justice of the Irish Common Pleas.

+Family

 He was the son of Warin Tirel.
 The Tirels or Tyrells of Powerstown were a junior branch of the leading Anglo-Irish family of Tyrell.
 The senior branch of the family, which died out in the male line in 1370, held the Irish feudal barony of Castleknock.
 He was a substantial landowner in County Dublin, with his principal residence at Powerstown Avas.
 The district is now called Tyrellstown.